genchev/sarbi/README.md

 - Copy `.env.example` to `.env` and fill in your Firebase project credentials.
 These environment variables are required for the app to initialize Firebase correctly.
 - Run `npm install` before starting the app with `npm start`.
+- If the page stays blank, open the browser console.
+Missing Firebase variables will be reported as errors.

 In the project directory, you can run: